 Conditions That Mimic Autism

-Autism is categorized by the following groups of symptoms and can often be mistaken for other mental health and behavioral disorders that share similar characteristics, such as social interaction and communication problems or a difficulty relating to people, things and events.
+Autism can often be mistaken for other mental health and behavioral disorders that share similar characteristics, such as social interaction and communication problems or a difficulty relating to people, things and events.
+Center for Discovery recognizes the prevalence of eating disorders throughout the community.
+Studies have shown that twenty to thirty percent of those with autism also have an eating disorder because of the correlation with routines, linear thinking and emotional regulation.

 1. Obsessive-compulsive disorder (OCD)